 This headset's rugged build quality, funky travel case and optional USB connectivity add up to make it one of the best headsets on the market.

 Read the full review: V-MODA Crossfade Wireless

 Interface: Wireless | Features: Dolby Digital 7.1 surround sound; Works with PS4, Xbox One, Xbox 360, PS3, PC, and mobile; Astro Audio; 5.8GHz wireless tech with MixAmp; 6.0mm uni-directional noise cancelling mic; USB charging with base station

-Add to that the A50's solid aluminum construction, effective noise-cancelling microphone, booming bass and impressive mid-range sounds, and here you have a headset that's compatible with a range of different platforms.
-Not only is it ready to rock with your PC, but with PS4, Xbox One and legacy consoles as well.
+Add to that the A50's solid aluminum construction, effective noise-cancelling microphone, booming bass and impressive mid-range sounds, and you have a headset that's compatible with a range of different platforms.
+Not only is it ready to rock with your PC, but also with a PS4, Xbox One and legacy consoles.

 A fantastic all-rounder

 Interface: Wireless or wired | Features: Closed back earcups, Dolby virtual 7.1 surround sound, retractable directional mic with mute indicating light, two hot-swappable Li-Ion batteries, SoundShare audio recording, click wheel, memory foam ear cushions, compatibility with Xbox 360, PS3/4, PC/Mac, Apple TV/Roku, home entertainment and mobile devices

 At time you may find yourself prepared to pay premium prices for a PC gaming accessory that does the lot, and in the headset category that's the Siberia 840.

 Following in the footsteps of the already impressive Siberia 800, the upgraded Sibera 840 is pro-Bluetooth, anti-lag and all about personalisation.
 With the SteelSeries Engine 3 app, you can customise everything from equaliser settings to what you want shown on the OLED screen of the accompanying base unit.